 I love creating contracts to help you do business

 But who am I to lead this bold and brave initiative?

 I am a construction lawyer with over twenty years’ experience.
 I’ve read hundreds of contracts, letters of intent, terms and conditions – all so that you don’t have to.
 I have worked in the UK and abroad.
 I have worked for clients from one-woman practices to global law firms, from specialist subcontractors to trade associations.

 Anyone who wants more (understanding) from less (contracts).

 I can guide you.
 I’ve explored every nook and cranny of construction contracts, contract law and plain language.

 I have seen for myself the mess that complex convoluted contracts lead to and it’s not a pretty sight.
 Disputes cost the construction industry billions (pounds, dollars, yen) each year.
 You can reduce your costs by starting your projects with simple effective contracts.
 Contracts that everyone can read, understand and – more importantly – use.

-To launch this bold and brave initiative, I’ve written books (on how to write simple letters of intent, consultant appointments and collateral warranties), created numerous free resources, spoken at in the UK and internationally (from local events to major conferences), and consulted with organisations throughout the supply chain.
+To launch this bold and brave initiative, I’ve written books (on how to write simple letters of intent, consultant appointments, collateral warranties and small works contracts), created numerous free resources, spoken at in the UK and internationally (from local events to major conferences), and consulted with organisations throughout the supply chain.

-Watch this space as I am leading a cross-disciplinary digital contracts project, collaborating to provide a digital contract platform, and I want to write two more books in the next 12 months.
+Watch this space as I am leading a cross-disciplinary digital contracts project, collaborating to provide a digital contract platform, and I want to write my final book in the Just 500 Words series next 12 months.